 Instances of bullying, harassment, victimisation and unlawful discrimination will be dealt with as misconduct, in line with the school's Grievance Policy and/or Disciplinary Policy and Procedure, and appropriate action will be taken.
 Particularly serious complaints could amount to gross misconduct and lead to dismissal without notice.
 Sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
 Harassment under the Protection from Harassment Act 1997 - which is not limited to circumstances where harassment relates to a protected characteristic - is a criminal offence.

-Roles and responsibilities
+4. Roles and responsibilities

-The governing board will be responsible for:
+The governing body is responsible for:

-- Ensuring the effective operation of this policy. - Ensuring compliance with discrimination law. - Monitoring the composition of the workforce regarding information such as age, sex, ethnic background, sexual orientation, religion or belief, and disability. - Monitoring how the composition of the workforce encourages equality, equity, diversity and inclusion, and meets the aims and commitments set out in this policy. - Assessing how this policy, and any supporting action plans, are working in practice, reviewing them annually, and considering and taking action to address any issues.
+- The effective operation of this policy. - Ensuring compliance with discrimination law.

+- Monitoring the composition of the workforce regarding information such as age, sex, ethnic background, sexual orientation, religion or belief, and disability. - Monitoring how the composition of the workforce encourages equality, equity, diversity and inclusion, and meets the aims and commitments set out in this policy. - Assessing how this policy, and any supporting action plans, are working in practice, reviewing them annually, and considering and taking action to address any issues.

-The Senior Leadership Team will be responsible for:
+The Senior Leadership Team is responsible for:

-- Setting an appropriate standard of behaviour and leading by example. - Ensuring that those they manage adhere to this policy and promote the school's aims and objectives with regard to equal opportunities. - Taking appropriate steps to accommodate the requirements of different religions, cultures, and domestic responsibilities, in line with the school's Flexible Working Policy. - Making opportunities for training, development and progress available to all staff. - Ensuring staff are helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the organisation. - Making staff progression decisions based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act 2010). - Reviewing employment practices and procedures where necessary to ensure fairness. - Updating employment practices and procedures, and this policy, to take account of changes in the law. - Participating in appropriate training on equal opportunities awareness and equal opportunities recruitment and selection good practice.
+- Setting an appropriate standard of behaviour and leading by example. - Ensuring that those they manage adhere to this policy and promote the school's aims and objectives with regard to equal opportunities. - Taking appropriate steps to accommodate the requirements of different religions, cultures, and domestic responsibilities, in line with the school's Flexible Working Policy. - Making opportunities for training, development and progress available to all staff. - Ensuring staff are helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the organisation. - Making staff progression decisions based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act 2010). - Reviewing employment practices and procedures where necessary to ensure fairness. - Updating employment practices and procedures, and this policy, to take account of changes in the law.

-The School Business Manager will be responsible for:
+The headteacher is responsible for:

-- The day-to-day operational responsibility of this policy. - Reviewing this policy regularly. - Organising equal opportunities training, including for those involved in management and recruitment. - Answering questions about the content or application of this policy.
+- The day-to-day operational responsibility of this policy. - Reviewing this policy regularly. - Organising equal opportunities training, including for those involved in management and recruitment. - Answering questions about the content or application of this policy. - Participating in appropriate training on equal opportunities awareness and equal opportunities recruitment and selection good practice.

-All staff will be responsible for:
+All staff are responsible for:

-- Conducting themselves to help the school provide equal opportunities in employment, and prevent bullying, harassment, victimisation and unlawful discrimination. - Understanding that they, as well as their employer, can be held liable for acts of bullying, harassment, victimisation and unlawful discrimination, in the course of their employment, against their colleagues, customers, suppliers, visitors and the public.

-Taking seriously complaints of bullying, harassment, victimisation and unlawful discrimination by their colleagues, customers, suppliers, visitors, the public and any others in the course of the school's work activities.
+- Conducting themselves to help the school provide equal opportunities in employment, and prevent bullying, harassment, victimisation and unlawful discrimination. - Understanding that they, as well as their employer, can be held liable for acts of bullying, harassment, victimisation and unlawful discrimination, in the course of their employment, against their colleagues, customers, suppliers, visitors and the public. - Taking seriously complaints of bullying, harassment, victimisation and unlawful discrimination by their colleagues, customers, suppliers, visitors, the public and any others in the course of the school's work activities.

-Forms of discrimination
+5. Forms of discrimination